 In response to the rising cost burden of higher education on students and their families, overall U.S. college and university enrollment is declining.
 Between 2011 and 2016, enrollment in U.S. institutions dropped 7.8 percent from 20.6 million to 19 million.
 The rate of decline may be escalating.
-In Spring 2017, post-secondary enrollment fell by more than 272,000, a year-over-year decrease of 1.5 percent.
-Four-year, for-profit institutions experienced the greatest decline at 10.1 percent compared to 2.5 percent for two-year, public institutions and 0.2 percent for private, non-profits (Exhibit 5).
-Declining enrollment is expected to continue through at least 2030.
+In Spring 2017, postsecondary enrollment fell by more than 272,000, a yearover-year decrease of 1.5 percent.
+In the fall of 2018, four-year, for-profit institutions experienced the greatest decline at 15.1 percent compared to 3.2 percent for two-year, public institutions and 2.4 percent for private, non-profits (Exhibit 5).
+Declining enrollment is expected